Oyedunni1/oyedunni-master-data-science-project-vhd/doc/Dunni_Thesis.md

 ## **3.7 Model Training and Optimization**

-The processed and scaled feature vectors which after scaling and dimensionality reduction, were used to train machine learning classifiers with an ensemble-based tree, Extreme Gradient Boosting (XGBoost).
-This standard choice was driven primarily by the ability of models to accept moderate to high dimensional tabular data, offer some resistance to overfitting, and interpretationability across deep and fractal dimensions.
+The processed and scaled feature vectors are used to train an ensemble of three machine learning algorithms using weighted voting.
+The ensemble approach combines:

+1. **Gradient Boosting Classifier** (34.3% weight) - Tree-based boosting for complex non-linear patterns
+2. **Random Forest Classifier** (34.3% weight) - Bootstrap aggregating for robustness to noise
+3. **Logistic Regression** (31.4% weight) - Linear classification for interpretable decision boundaries

+This ensemble approach was chosen to leverage the complementary strengths of different algorithms while providing robustness and interpretability for clinical applications.

 ![][image13]